nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

 pipeline.add_stage(MonitorStage(config, description="Inference Rate", smoothing=0.001, unit="inf"))
 ```

-Here we add a postprocessing stage that adds the probability score for `is_phishing`:
+Here we add a post-processing stage that adds the probability score for `is_phishing`:

 ```python
 pipeline.add_stage(AddScoresStage(config, labels=["is_phishing"]))